 Juan Román’s life and death, and York’s connection to this uncommon virus, were largely documented as footnotes to more famous cases.
-Thanks to Delma and Lily, I got the chance to tell the full story, which you can read in three parts below.
+Thanks to Delma and Lily, I got the chance to tell the full story, which you can read here.

 This, too, started out with an Only in York County post.
 I shared the clipping above and a note from Annemarie Baker, who recalled living in the YWCA’s residence halls in the ’50s and had kept that article.